xiaoyang-sde/knowledge-base/docs/computer-systems/07-virtual-memory.md

 ## Address Translation

-Address translation is a mapping between the elements of an N-element virtual address space (VAS) and an M-element physical address space (PAS).
+Address translation is a mapping between the elements of an N-element virtual address space (WAS) and an M-element physical address space (PAS).

 - **PTBR**: The page table base register that points to the current page table
 - The n-bit virtual address